MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/asset-capture-photos.md

 ### Enable the public preview

-From Remote Assist, select **Settings** > **Preview Features** and toggle the Asset Capture feature on.
-This requires you to restart Remote Assist by closing the live tile and relaunching the app.
+From Remote Assist, select **Settings** > **Preview Features**, and toggle the Asset Capture feature on.
+This step requires you to restart Remote Assist by closing the live tile and relaunching the app.

 ![Screenshot of the settings page in Remote Assist to enable preview features.](./media/08.01-settings-preview-features.png "Remote Assist")